McCarthy16/VividTheory/README.md

 # Vivid Theory Blog Challenge

 The purpose of this challenge is to develop a functional blog for Vivid Theory.
+The application uses a React front end, express backend, and is connected to a MongoDB database.

 ## Getting Started